marknelsonengineer/empire/LOGGING.md

 `LOG_MODULE`) and then inline the logger.

 The Log object is a singleton that instantiates the LogQueue and starts the handler thread.
-The handler thread gets called... _Sempahore?_ and it uses a Chain of Responsibility (?) to give each handler the opportunity to process the log and update their relative position vis a vi the queue.
+The handler thread gets called... _Semaphore?_ and it uses a Chain of Responsibility (?) to give each handler the opportunity to process the log and update their relative position vis a vi the queue.